fresheneesz/bip-efficient-bitcoin-vaults/README.md

 1. What concrete objections are there to OP_BEFOREBLOCKVERIFY?
 2. Does OP_CD make it possible to make [channel factories](https://utxos.org/uses/batch-channels/) with the same benefits as op_ctv?
 3. Does OP_CD make it possible to make [non-interactive channels](https://utxos.org/uses/non-interactive-channels/) like op_ctv can?
-5. Terminology around the definition of OP_CD - it defines it as constraining to an "address", but maybe saying it constrains the script would be more accurate.
+5. Terminology around the definition of OP_CD - it defines it as constraining to an "address", but maybe saying it constrains the script would be more accurate?
-5. Which mitigation, if any, should be chosen for the [OP_CD "Combination of OP_CD UTXOs DOS Vector"](bip-constraindestination.md)

 ## Similar work